 At the same time, the European Union is also currently reviewing its cybersecurity rules through the proposed revision to the Directive on Security of Network and Information Systems (NIS 2 Directive), which aims to address the deficiencies of the previous NIS Directive and make it future proof.

-Join the IIC’s Australian Chapter to hear from representatives from Australia’s telecommunications sector along with privacy and cybersecurity experts about domestic and international approaches to protect critical infrastructure in an increasingly complex environment.
+Join the IIC’s Australian Chapter to hear from privacy and cybersecurity experts about domestic and international approaches to protect critical infrastructure in an increasingly complex environment.

 Min Livanidis – Chair, Oceania Cyber Security Center Advisory Board, Industry Professor, School of Information Technology, Deakin University & former manager Security Intelligence and Insights NBN CO Limited.

 With a career spanning national security, consulting, academia and critical infrastructure, Industry Professor Min Livanidis specialises in the intersection of security with technological, societal, and policy issues.

 Min started her career in the Australian Signals Directorate, where she was awarded three Australian Intelligence Community medallions for outstanding service.
 She also worked as a consultant to federal government clients at PwC and KPMG before joining NBN Co., where she established the security intelligence centre, acting as executive adviser on national security and cyber policy.

 Ambassador Kirk is a highly experienced international risk strategist and negotiator of complex multinational issues.
 Additionally, he has experience in cybersecurity, political risk, regulatory issues and reputation risk, as well as external communications, sustainable business and corporate philanthropy.

 During his time at Vodafone, he created and led the External Affairs Department.
 He is respected for his nimble leadership style, which adapts well to different environments and encourages delivery of practical solutions to complex problems.